 The suggested alternative, 4km earlier in the walk - and only alternative whilst the Maltsters remainas closed - is the thatched pub in Binfield Heath called the Bottle & Glass Inn (tel 01491 412625).
 The pub is closed on Mondays and Tuesdays.
 On Wednesday to Saturday, its inside restaurant and large, pleasant outdoor garden is open from 12 noon to 11 pm, and on Sundays from 12 noon to 6 pm.
 A full menu is available for restaurant diners, and pizzas only are served in the outdoor garden.

 For an early tea, Greys Court NT (entrance fee for non-members), has a Tea Room with free cup of tea for walkers.

 The suggested tea place at walk end is the Chocolate Café (formerly the Chocolate Theatre Cafe, and before that the Henley Tea Rooms) (tel 01491 411 412) on Thameside (Street), facing the river (open Monday to Friday to 5pm, weekends to 6pm).
 The railway station is 5 minutes walk away.

 In summer the church of St Mary the Virgin serves teas on a Sunday.
 The Red Lion Hotel serves cream teas.
 There are also a large number of pubs in Henley for those in need of a stronger drink.

 For those returning along the Thames path to Shiplake, refreshments can be taken at the Baskerville pub-restaurant (0118 940 3332), close to the railway station.

-Web version has several new options (Bluebell wood, a riverside loop, return to Shiplake via the Thames Path).
-This update April 2017.[Pre 2011 editions] Use the online version - some paths have been re-numbered
+Web version has several recent options (Bluebell wood, a riverside loop, return to Shiplake via the Thames Path).
+Last book check and walk update September 2020.
+Pre 2011 editions - use the online version.
+May 2022 - pub and admission updates.

 After the walk, we would love to get your feedback